 At NLU, we have a proud and renowned history of teacher preparation.
 We're glad you're joining us and below are some helpful links and tips to use from the beginning to the end of your studies.
 You can also upload handbooks, appraisal forms and checklists on the National College of Education Tools homepage.

 State Exam Preparation

 All teacher licensure candidates must complete the Illinois state exams required for their desired license.
 All licensure candidates must pass the Test of Academic Proficiency (TAP) to enter the National College of Education.
 To prepare to take the TAP or other state exams, take advantage of the Illinois licensure test preparation resources brought to you by the Learning and Library Support team.
 They also offer an intensive prep course and workshops to help students prepare for the TAP test.
+The TAP Prep Course has been added for August/September so speak with your academic advisor or enrollment specialist to register now!
 You can also find Library guides geared towards preparing for the TAP test or ACT, Content Area tests, APT and other test-taking strategies.